Amaretto is more than just a tasty type of alcohol; it also packs a few surprising health benefits, when consumed in moderation!

 Amazing uses of amaretto include the following:

-- Most often used as an after-dinner drink, either straight or combined into a cocktail, this liqueur adds a sweet and strong flavor to many meals.
+- Possibly used most often as an after-dinner drink, either straight or combined into a cocktail, this liqueur adds a sweet and strong flavor to many meals.

-- Similarly, it is often added to desserts, such as tiramisu or cheesecake, or ice cream, to achieve a particular flavor.
+- Similarly, it may often be added to desserts, such as tiramisu or cheesecake, or ice cream, to achieve a particular flavor.

-- It is also popular to add to a morning or after-dinner coffee.
+- It might also be popular to add to a morning or after-dinner coffee.

 Benefits